SgtCoDFish/bedrock-bootstrap/03-understanding-kernel-formats/README.md

 # Running Machine Code on Qemu and HiFive 1

-Now we understand the boot process and how control passes to our programs, we need to get some code into the correct location to run it.
+Now we understand the boot process and how control passes to our programs, we need to get some code into the correct location to run it, which will require some more understanding.

 ## Aims

+- Understand what format we need to use to get code running on both platforms
 - Be able to create machine-code files which can be run on Qemu or the HiFive1
-- Run code on actual hardware and confirm the results

 ## ret1234

-In this directory we have a simple assembly language program which loads the value `0x1234` into `x1`.
+In this directory we have a simple assembly language program which loads the value `0x01234` into the upper part of `x1`.
 The code is placed (via the linker script, `linker.ld`) into memory address `0x2040_0000` so it can be booted on both Qemu and the HiFive1.

 After loading the value, it calls `ebreak` which breaks to a debugger, and then loops in the same position infinitely.